Aadhavm10/PremScout/README.md

 - **Mobile Responsive** - Perfect experience on all devices
 - **Daily Auto-Updates** - Fresh predictions every morning

+## Issues
+- Not all players have images due to premier league api not having them (for example player joined team late)

 ## Quick Start - Run Locally

 ### Prerequisites